kaidalisohaib/AICohortW24/README.md

    - Once you've made your changes, click on "File" > "Save a copy in GitHub".
    - Authenticate with GitHub if prompted by providing your username and password or personal access token.
    - Choose the repository where you want to save the notebook.
-   - Enter a commit message describing your changes.
+   - Choose the correct branch and enter a commit message describing your changes.
    - Click on "OK" to save the notebook to your GitHub repository.
 5. **Verify Changes on GitHub:**
    - Go to your GitHub repository to verify that the changes have been saved successfully.